 It is the responsibility of the Remuneration and Nomination Committee to oversee an annual performance evaluation of the Company's executive team, including the CEO & MD.
-The evaluation is based on specific criteria, including the business performance of the Company and its subsidiaries, whether strategic objectives are being achieved and the development of management personnel.
+The evaluation is based on specific criteria, including the business performance of the Group, whether strategic objectives are being achieved and the development of management personnel.